-The reasons are not entirely clear.
+&lt;sup>57 The reasons are not entirely clear.
 In the case of SIDA, documents suggest that it withdrew owing to dissatisfaction with what it viewed as inadequate support for decentralization in Tuyen Quang.
 Other sources suggest, however, that it mainly reflected changes in priorities for SIDA's programme in Viet Nam.
-Changing programme priorities was the reason given for DfID's decision to withdraw from cofinancing.
+Changing programme priorities was the reason given for the United Kingdom Department for International Development's decision to withdraw from cofinancing.

-- 235. Stronger partnerships with World Bank and AsDB, both are active in rural Viet Nam and support nationwide programmes that complement some of IFAD's micro-level funded activities on the ground (see paragraphs 47 and 48), would be more useful.
-Such partnerships would also promote the scaling up of more successful features of the IFAD-supported programmes.
-This is not necessarily a matter of cofinancing.
-The Government has rejected proposals for the cofinancing of IFAD's programmes by World Bank and AsDB and vice-versa on the grounds that it does not see any added value.
-IFAD needs to work, however, on developing common approaches and forging knowledge partnerships.
-The World Bank, in particular, could support IFAD in developing a much more effective approach to filling some of the knowledge gaps in its programme, e.g. on poverty impact at the provincial level, agricultural credit issues, climate change impact at the micro level, etc. Another useful partnership might be with the International Financing Corporation, which is increasingly active in the agri-business sector in many countries and could also offer links with the domestic medium-scale private sector that are currently lacking in IFAD-supported country programme. - 236.
-Partnering with civil society and NGOs was referred to in the 2003 and 2008 COSOPs.
+in its programme, e.g. on poverty impact at the provincial level, agricultural credit issues, climate change impact at the micro level, etc. Another useful partnership might be with the International Financing Corporation, which is increasingly active in the agri-business sector in many countries and could also offer links with the domestic medium-scale private sector that are currently lacking in IFAD-supported country programme.

+- 236. Partnering with civil society and NGOs was referred to in the 2003 and 2008 COSOPs.
 However, given the Government's reluctance in this respect, such cooperation has been limited.
 IFAD has entered into a partnership agreement with the Voluntary Service Organization an NGO providing voluntary consultants to recruit international consultants to work on IFAD-funded projects.
 However, because partnerships with civil society are still at a very early stage, this is another area where enhanced policy dialogue is called for.
 Experience in other countries has shown the effective role that national development NGOs can play in areas such as promoting participatory approaches and market integration.
 IFAD needs to work with the Government to set up programmes for establishing or strengthening such NGOs.
 This could be a natural evolution for staff of PPMUs once IFAD exits certain provinces. - 237.
 There is growing emphasis on, and expectations for, engagement with the private sector in rural development.
 Therefore IFAD is gradually increasing its involvement with the private sector in value chain and enterprise development, and in supporting rural services.
-A recent PPP partnership fair, with over 200 private firms attending, was the first significant step taken by IFAD in this regard (see paragraph 195).
+A recent public-private-people partnership fair, with over 200 private firms attending, was the first significant step taken by IFAD in this regard (see paragraph 195).
 In addition to the fair, IFAD collaborated with the Viet Nam Chamber of Commerce and Industry to organize dialogue with private companies and provincial authorities.
 However, even though the country office seeks to be more active in this regard, it is an area that needs greater emphasis, especially given the need to strengthen the rural poor's participation in the value chain.
 As mentioned earlier, the private sector is not consulted regarding the design of IFAD-funded projects and is not involved in PSCs; as such, there is still very little systematic outreach.
 The occasional success story, such as the decorative leaves initiative discussed in box 4, shows existing potential in this area. - 238.
 IFAD's partnerships are rated moderately satisfactory.
 IFAD has formed strong and effective partnerships with the provincial governments where its projects are located.
 In future however, the Fund will need to take a much more strategic approach to partnerships, focusing on the kinds of support the programme needs and identifying the partners that could fill those needs.